 Resources are generated automatically where possible, and you can also define your own custom resources using SQL.
 When you connect a database, a resource is generated for each table in that database.
 When you connect a business app, resources are generated based on the specific app.
 Ex: Salesforce will generate “Deals”, “Contacts”, “Organizations”, while Stripe will generate “Charges”, “Refunds”, etc. Check out the documentation for a specific data source to see what’s generated automatically.

 Click “View” to see a list of the resources contained in this data source.
 You’ll see the name of the resource on the left (coming from your data source), and the display name on the right, which you can update.
 You can also expand each resource to see the individual fields (columns) within each, and update the display names for each field.
 In addition, you can use the checkbox to choose what field(s) should be the primary key(s) for this resource.

 A primary key is a field (column) whose data uniquely identifies each row in the table.
 Often, these fields are IDs, like a user ID or customer ID, but can also be uniquely identifying fields like email addresses.
 Internal displays the primary key by default in the first column, and defaults the primary key as the header in the record view of a resource.

 Create a new resource

-You may want to create your own custom resource, using fields that come from multiple existing resources.
+1) Define a new resource using SQL.
+This custom resource allows you to use fields that come from multiple existing resources.
 For example, you may want to create a resource that uses the “Company Name” from your Companies table and the “Order Amount” from your Orders table.
-You can do this by populating the data with a SQL query (a custom SQL resource).

 Functions let you perform various actions on your data.
 You can manage and create functions here (within Data Sources), and then connect your components to functions in Spaces.
 A function can update a specific record, bulk update multiple records that fit a certain criteria, or even call an API endpoint and pass parameters.